otrv4/otrv4/otrv4.md

   the message key is ratcheted 3 times, and the third mac key is returned.
 'Show MAC key' may be used with the ReMAC message in the case where a chain key has been compromised by an attacker, and the attacker wishes to forge messages.
-  Functionalities around deriving the MAC keys may be used to implement this function.

 ReMAC Message
-  ReMAC Message will create a new OTRv4 Data Message from the input: new MAC key, sender instance tag, receiver instance tag, flags, ratchet id, message id, public ECDH Key, public DH key, nonce, encrypted message, and revealed MAC keys.
-This function will use the input to create a new Data Message and create a new authenticator for this message with the new MAC key provided.
+  Make a new OTR Data Message, with the given pieces (the data part is already encrypted).
+MAC it with the given mackey.
 An attacker may use this function to forge messages with a compromised MAC key.
-  Functionalities around creating MAC tags may be reused to implement this function.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery cannot be cryptographically proven.
-The input will be: one participant's profile, their secret key, another person's profile, and a list of plain text messages corresponding to what messages were exchanged.
+The input will be: one participant's user profile, their secret key, another person's profile, and a list of plain text messages corresponding to what messages were exchanged.
 Each message in the list will have the structure: 1) sender 2) plain text message, so that the function may precisely create the desired transcript.
 The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert